Theory of Operation

 Block Diagram

-This section applies to I2C in the host mode.
-The state-machine-controlled mode allows for higher-speed operation with less frequent software interaction.
-In this mode, the I2C pins are controlled by the state machine, which in turn is controlled by a sequence of formatting indicators.
+The state-machine-controlled Controller Module allows for higher-speed operation with less frequent software interaction.
+In this module, the I2C pins are controlled by the state machine, which in turn is controlled by a sequence of formatting indicators.
 These indicators determine:

 • The sequence of bytes which should be transmitted on the SDA and SCL pins.